 Throughout the program, linkages are made specifically for you to develop detailed understanding of the relationships between psychological theory, the scientific evidence base for these theories, and the clinical applications of both theory and research.
 The skills you develop will enable you to operate from a scientist-practitioner perspective, with well-developed knowledge of psychometric measurement, case formulation, treatment planning and intervention strategies.

-What jobs can the Master of Psychology (Professional) lead to?
+What jobs can the Psychology (Professional) lead to?

 This course provides access to a wide variety of employment opportunities in government and non-government counselling and mental health services.
 After graduating from this course, you are eligible to apply for registration as a psychologist with the Psychology Board of Australia once you have completed your internship and successfully completed the National Psychology Examination.